kwadrnt/MEN-review/README.md

 Take two minutes to write down your reaction.

-## MEN
+## MEAN
-What does MEN mean?
+What does MEAN mean?
 Without using any other resources, write down what you know about each of the following:

 **MongoDB**

 **Mongoose**

 **Express**

+**AngularJS**

 **Node**